inspiredlabs/rvo.lt/site/content/post/maker-faire-roma.md

 title: Maker Faire, Rome 2019
 date: 2017-01-04T15:04:10.000Z
 description: >-
-  Introducing: The Lightbike, a personal electric vehicle with combined solar charger
+  Introducing: The Light Bike, a personal electric vehicle with combined solar charger
 ---

-{{<flickity src="img/maker-faire-2019-image-author-894.jpg" title="An unmodified enduro SUR-RON, which is very light." color="blue" selectCell="flkty.selectCell( value, isWrapped, isInstant )" >}}
+{{<flickity src="/img/maker-faire-2019-image-author-894.jpg" title="An unmodified enduro SUR-RON, which is very light." color="blue" selectCell="flkty.selectCell( value, isWrapped, isInstant )" >}}

 To improve autonomy on long trips, the bike has a portable solar charging system.
 The aim is to achieve power sufficiency, off-grid.